amatthiessen/Portfolio/Customer_Churn_Regression/README.md

+#Customer Churn Prediction

 As a business analyst I am interested in developing analytics skills that reveal important KPIs and strategies for retaining customers.
-Understanding what makes customers churn is good way to find these insights.
+Understanding what drives customer churn is a good way to find these important business metrics and insights.
 That is why for this project I decided to analyze why customers at a Telecom company were churning.
 In this project I build a logistic regression model and use it as a lens to understand what drives customers to cancel their subscription.
 The data set is from a Kaggle competition called "Customer Churn Prediction 2020" (https://www.kaggle.com/c/customer-churn-prediction-2020/overview)

+###Data